Iceland offers hard lessons for Cyprus on capital controls

 Gudmundsson says that for controls to be lifted safety, Iceland needs a combination of high foreign reserves and a budget surplus to cope with increased financing costs once foreign funds exit.

 It is not all doom and gloom.
-The reconstruction of the banking sector, now just twice the size of GDP rather than 10 times, has created more well capitalized and profitable lenders.
+The reconstruction of the banking sector, now just twice the size of GDP rather than 10 times, has created more well capitalised and profitable lenders.

-The cleanup has led to the estates of the old banks, which are in winding-up procedures and seeking to maximize returns for creditors, becoming major owners in two of the new banks.
+The cleanup has led to the estates of the old banks, which are in winding-up procedures and seeking to maximise returns for creditors, becoming major owners in two of the new banks.

 The new banks - Arion, created from Kaupthing, and Islandsbanki, created from Glitnir - want to reach so-called composition deals with creditors, which could see the old banks' estates having direct control of the new banks.
 Though owners, the estates currently have little say in running the new banks.